Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 What makes French saison different from Belgian saison?

 While they share a common history, French versions, often called ‘bière de garde’ or simply farmhouse ales, can have their own character.
 Sometimes they’re a bit maltier or have different spice profiles.
-I found a fantastic one in a little bar in Lille that had a subtle herbal note, unlike any Belgian saison I’d tried before.
+I found a fantastic one at a little bar in Lille with a subtle herbal note, unlike any Belgian saison I’d tried before.

 What kind of food should I eat with a saison?